 Open to mid- and senior-level administrators (e.g., presidents, vice presidents, divisional leaders, associate or assistant vice presidents, deans, associate or assistant deans, department chairs/deans and directors, program directors) at community colleges and Minority Serving Institutions (MSIs) in the U.S.

-*The 2022-23 EPIC Leadership Program is contingent upon Department of Education Title VI funding.
+*The EPIC Community College Leadership Program is made possible through the support of U.S. Department of Education Title VI funding.

 Application & Program Details

 - Fellows attend a three-day leadership institute at Stanford on August 7-9, 2024.

 - Fellows will participate in three quarterly virtual seminars that combine leadership training with presentations by leading Stanford faculty on timely topics in internationalizing education (September 2024 - April 2025).

 - Fellows will develop and implement a plan for institutionalizing international education on their home campuses.
 Examples of implementation goals include the following: